Blueberries Health Benefits

 What Are Polyphenols

 Polyphenols are a large class of chemical compounds found in plants.
 They are characterized by the presence of more than one phenol unit or building block per molecule.
 A phenol unit consists of a six-membered aromatic hydrocarbon ring, bonded directly to a hydroxyl group (-OH).
 The simplest of the class is phenol (C6H5OH) which has long been used as an antiseptic.
 They are also called phenolics.
-Poly means many, which refers to the large number of groupings of the basic phenol rings.
+Poly means many, which refers to a large number of groupings of the basic phenol rings.
 There are over 4,000 polyphenol compounds.
 Many are powerful antioxidants and can neutralize free radicals, reduce inflammation and slow the growth of tumors.

 Blueberries Heal & Prevent Bad Things From Happening To Good People